 Day Three – Sali to the Kornati

-It’s day 3, and it’s time to head to one of the most beautiful places on this itinerary.
+It’s day 3, time to head to one of the most beautiful places on this itinerary.
 The Kornati Archipelago is the home of over 100 islands and is widely knowns as a “nautical paradise”.
 The Kornati Islands are also a National Park that offers two kinds of sailing conditions.
 For the experienced sailors, we recommend staying on the outer side of the Archipelago, where the wild open sea will provide some fun experiences.
 While for those less experienced or prone to relaxing time on the water, staying inside the park is a better idea.
-There you can drop anchor and enjoy the calm and quiet bay while soaking up the warm sun.
+There you can drop your anchor and enjoy the calm and quiet bay while soaking up the warm sun.

 Day Four – More Kornati